T-Mobile Fiber Internet Coverage and Availability

 Icon Time To Read4 min read

-T-Mobile Fiber internet is available in eight states.
+T-Mobile Fiber internet is available in 16 states, and the company is working to bring the service to eight more.
 This newer internet service has a much smaller footprint compared to T-Mobile's 5G Home Internet service, which is available in 50 states.

 According to our own proprietary data, research, and chats with T-Mobile reps, T-Mobile Fiber is most widely available in Florida, though the company has chosen not to share where its fiber expansion is headed next.
 However, one part of T-Mobile’s expansion strategy is to use BEAD funding to grow fiber in rural areas.

-After launching its pilot fiber program in Manhattan, New York, in 2021, T-Mobile’s current strategy is to work with open access fiber companies to grow its fiber networks.
-And with the newest acquisition of Lumos, a Virginia-based fiber provider, T-Mobile Fiber is officially launching on June 5 becoming available to more than 500,000 households across the United States.
+After launching its pilot fiber program in Manhattan, New York, in 2021, T-Mobile’s current strategy is to work with open-access fiber companies to grow its fiber networks.
+Through its acquisitions of Virginia-based Lumos and, more recently, Metronet, T-Mobile Fiber has expanded its reach to more than 4 million households across the United States.

 Read on to learn how T-Mobile’s fiber services complement its 5G internet expansion and what’s next for the Magenta giant.